microsoft/build25-LAB309/Lab-Instructions/Exercise-4.md

-# Exercise 4: Configure monitoring and diagnostic tools
+# Exercise 4: Check logs for monitoring and manage your storage account

 > [!Note]
 > Goal: Configure and optimize your application running on Auzre.